 Popular antipsychotic drug Risperdal is still under fire.
 More cases are coming forward in courts showcasing the drug damaging, lasting effects; at least two have won recent Risperdal settlement awards.
 While each case is unique, the majority were filed against Johnson & Johnson (and its subsidiary, Janssen Pharmaceuticals).
-The company marketed Risperdal as a treatment for mental disorders before it was approved by the Food and Drug Administration.
+The company marketed Risperdal to treat mental disorders without the Food and Drug Administration’s approval.

 The FDA initially prohibited Johnson & Johnson salespeople from marketing Risperdal to children.
 This is because they feared the possible side effects it could cause, including hormonal disorders.
-As it turns out, the manufacturer had every reason to be concerned.
+As it turns out, the manufacturer had plenty to worry about.
 In fact, the recent Risperdal settlement awards were won by young men who developed gynecomastia after being prescribed Risperdal as children.

 Linked to gynecomastia (breast growth) in young boys, Risperdal has repeatedly caused lasting damage against not only children, but also the elderly.
 Older patients are a subcategory that Johnson & Johnson aggressively targeted in Risperdal’s marketing plans.
 Evidence against Johnson & Johnson’s marketing tactics, which include cleverly pitched promotional materials and salespeople who pushed the drug before its FDA approval, is now court evidence.
 Thankfully, many victims are finally seeing the justice they deserve.